 Alan Wolfson - A noted fine-art designer of one-of-a-kind miniature environments, and whose extraordinary works of art have been showcased in galleries and museums around the world, provided creative advice.

-Rvckvs Holdings LLC - Overseeing the design, development and manufacturing is Rvckvs Holdings LLC (Rvckvs.com) the uncompromising collectibles studio run by noted industry veterans Georg Brewer and Robb Gamboa.
+Rvckvs International - Overseeing the design, development and manufacturing is Rvckvs International (Rvckvs.com) the uncompromising collectibles studio run by noted industry veterans Georg Brewer and Robb Gamboa.

 Mass Operations - An internationally-acclaimed architectural design studio that translated photography of the original set into a detailed digital sculpture then used to produce over 50 individual parts seen in the finished diorama.

 Vintage, on-set photographs and other production materials courtesy of the Tho.
 Azzari's personal archives.

 Mike Fallavollita - Video editing and production.